dpploy/chen-3170/README.md

 This three-credit lecture course (and one additional contact hour) over fourteen weeks, consists of Jupyter notebooks used for lectures (numbered 01 to XX) and laboratory work (labwork-01 to XX) for students to practice their skills in computer-aided problem solving (see `notebooks/`).
 The assumption is that students have very little computer pragramming experience and have not taken any of the core courses in chemical engineering.
 Therefore this course is a mix of computational methods and computer programming (in python language) aimed at helping students in the remaining portion of their curriculum course work.

-Feedback and collaboration are welcome through GitHub `pull requests` and `issues` or direct email.
+Feedback and collaboration to improve this course are welcome through GitHub `pull requests` and `issues` or direct email.

 This course uses Jupyter Notebooks in Python programming language.
 The content can be accessed in the following ways: